kareltucek/firmware/doc-dev/user-guide.md

 - Linux ignores mouse releases shorter than ~20ms, which is a trouble for touchpad's doubletap-to-drag gesture.

-  UHK firmware fixes this by inserting manual delays of 20ms.
+  UHK firmware fixes this by inserting artificial delays of 20ms.

 - Some software gets confused by horizontal scrolling.
 (Encountered under Windows.)